angelorobsonmelo/daily-pulse-kmp/README.md

-# KMP Sample Project
+# KMP Daily Pulse News Project
-This sample project uses Kotlin Multiplatform(KMP) to share code between Android and iOS.
+This project uses Kotlin Multiplatform(KMP) to share code between Android and iOS.
 The project was developed with a focus on scalability and implementing best development practices.

 ## Architecture
 * **Clean Architecture:** Following Clean Architecture principles, the code is modularized into layers, facilitating maintenance and testing.